chuongmep/bim42.github.io/_posts/2014-07-05-revit-phases.md

 To illustrate this, we create a few object and place them on a timeline:

-  * Four walls, &#8220;created&#8221; during the Existing phase and never demolished.
+  * Four walls, "created" during the Existing phase and never demolished.
   * A small kitchen, created in Phase 1 and demolished in the same phase.
-  * Two columns, &#8220;created&#8221; during the Existing phase and demolished in Demo phase.
+  * Two columns, "created" during the Existing phase and demolished in Demo phase.
   * Three partitions walls, created in Phase 2 and never demolished.

 ![Timeline](http://bim42.com/wp-content/uploads/2014/07/Timeline.png)